TommyTunaToro/Find-Work-Emails/README.md

 ## 🔥 Overview
-The Email Verifier is a simple Python script designed to validate email addresses using SMTP protocol and DNS lookups.
+Find-Work-Emails is a simple Python script designed to validate email addresses using SMTP protocol and DNS lookups.
 It reads from a CSV file containing names and domains, generates possible email format guesses based on common patterns, and checks each one for validity by performing an SMTP check.

 ## ⚙️ Features
 - **MX Record Caching**: Reduces redundant DNS lookups by caching MX records.